convox/docs/docs/management/application.md

 ## Create a CloudWatch Dashboard

 Sometimes it's hard to diagnose a problem without stepping back and looking at the bigger picture.
-By creating a CloudWatch Dashboard that tracks multiple metrics of your application over time, you can more easily spot abnormalities, warning signs, bottlenecks, and more.
+By creating a CloudWatch Dashboard that tracks multiple metrics of your application over time, you can spot abnormalities, warning signs, bottlenecks, and more.

 To set up a CloudWatch Dashboard with a single widget that tracks CPU and memory utilization of a given app, follow these instructions: